AllanSam-codes/Cash-Register/README.md

 # Cash Register

-## This app is mainly useful for cashier.
-Helps to maintain his register.
+## This app is mainly useful for cashier !
+### which Helps to maintain his register !